dexter68555/java-portfolio/README.md

 # NTP date is part of the project I done that required extracting date information from NTP server with embedded system.

+# Phonetic is to find word with very similar sound.

 # XML extraction is part of the project I done that required getting XML data.